bocajthomas/SE-Extended/FeaturesExplained.md

 ### How to use
  1. Open Snapchat
- 2. you can now see your preferred choice is ino longer visible
+ 2. You can now see your preferred choice is ino longer visible

 ## Opera Media Quick Info